 but also our Chiro, Jesse

-, both have been both simultaneously working and educating me on the best exercises, nutrition, and supplements I should be taking regularly.
+, both have been simultaneously working and educating me on the best exercises, nutrition, and supplements I should take regularly.
 And best of all, they work together (something I didn’t know when I hired them) so I love how they are on the same page with it all.

 Stephanie reminded us that even though we may not see any signs there are things we can do to help avoid the frustration our children may act out and also the tension in our marriage.
 Things such as having some new fun toys that he only gets to play with when mom is nursing, which will then lead to a fun and exciting time for him and also probably won’t be asking mom for anything during these times as she’ll have her hands full and he’ll be so excited to play with this toy and knows it’s only during this time.